IgnazMaula/profilehtml/README.md

                       ) on new { piutang.Bilyet, piutang.TanggalPiutang, piutang.Line } equals new { tesSubquery.Bilyet, tesSubquery.TanggalPiutang, Line = tesSubquery.MaxLine }
                       into piutangJoin
                       from piutangResult in piutangJoin.DefaultIfEmpty()
-                      where piutang.TanggalBunga >= dtAwal.Value && piutang.TanggalBunga <= dtAkhir.Value
+                      where piutangResult.TanggalBunga >= dtAwal.Value && piutangResult.TanggalBunga <= dtAkhir.Value
-                      group piutang by new { piutang.Bilyet, piutang.TanggalBunga } into g
+                      group piutangResult by new { piutangResult.Bilyet, piutangResult.TanggalBunga } into g
                       select new
                       {
                           Bilyet = g.Key.Bilyet,